lonkaars/liehjuck/readme.md

 # Liehjuck

-This is the repository for the engine itself.
+This is a simple software rasterizer written in C++ as part of a school project.

 ![](experiments/render-tests/multiple_objects.png)